jamestrimble/max-weight-clique-instances/README.md

 # Maximum weight clique instances

-This repository of benchmark instances for the maximum weight clique problem accompanies the paper "On Maximum Weight Clique Algorithms, and How They Are Evaluated" by Ciaran McCreesh, Patrick Prosser, Kyle Simpson and James Trimble (CP 2017, forthcoming).
+This repository of benchmark instances for the maximum weight clique problem accompanies the paper _On Maximum Weight Clique Algorithms, and How They Are Evaluated_ by Ciaran McCreesh, Patrick Prosser, Kyle Simpson and James Trimble (CP 2017, forthcoming).

 All graphs are in